 If you are wondering how to make tea towels, the short answer is: it’s easy!
-Once you choose the right fabric, and understand the basic methods of making a tea towel, you can make tons of them in no time flat.
+Once you choose the right fabric, know the standard tea towel size (below) and understand the basic methods of making a tea towel, you can make tons of them in no time flat.
 They make fabulous hostess gifts and are the perfect base for your embroidery, applique, and even screen printing projects.
 Plus, they’re totally useful – who can’t use a cute, and absorbent towel around the house.
 And once you learn how to make tea towels, you will find even more reasons to.

 Choosing The Fabric